ConradBraam/mbed-os-example-nfc/NFC_SmartPoster/README.md

 Patch using jumper wires to the
 indicated pins on the Shield.

+The user button is used to enable/disable discovery loop function - press to start discovery.

 Requires an NFC reader and the nfcpy libraries on the computer. see original/official docs Run the python test program and press 5 and enter, to poll for a tag (2 seconds.)